SimonDosda/SimonDosda.github.io/_drafts/2021-06-25-blog-github-pages-5-comment.markdown

 Once this is done, you can go to the `Manual deploy` section and click on `Deploy Branch`.

 This will deploy an application to [`https://<app-name>.herokuapp.com/`](https://sdosda-gp-blog.herokuapp.com/).
 There should be an error diplayed.
-It is normal, we havent configure it yet.
+It is expected as we haven't configured it yet.
 We will take care of it now.

-The app will need to be able to access your github repository.
+The app will need to be able to access your GitHub repository.
 To do so, create a new application in GitHub _Settings → Developer settings →GitHub Apps_.

 Create an app with the following inputs: